Factbox - Trump fills top jobs for his administration

-U.S. President-elect Donald Trump plans to nominate Andrew Puzder, chief executive of fast-food chain operator CKE Restaurants Inc, as his choice for labor secretary, a source familiar with the matter said on Thursday.
+U.S. President-elect Donald Trump has chosen Republican Representative Ryan Zinke of Montana as his interior secretary, according to media reports.
+Zinke, a former Navy SEAL commander, has yet to accept the offer and has given no indication as to which way he is leaning, Politico reported.

 The following is a list of Republican Trump's selections for top jobs in his administration.
-All the posts but that of national security adviser require Senate confirmation:
+All the posts but those of national security adviser, the White House chief of staff, White House director of the National Economic Council and White House strategist require Senate confirmation.

-Mnuchin, 53, is a relatively little-known but successful private equity investor, hedge fund manager and Hollywood financier who spent 17 years at Goldman Sachs (GS.N) before leaving in 2002.
-He assembled an investor group to buy a failed California mortgage lender in 2009, rebranded it as OneWest Bank and built it into Southern California's largest bank.
-The bank came under fire for its foreclosure practices as housing advocacy groups accused it of being too quick to foreclose on struggling homeowners.

 DEFENSE SECRETARY: JAMES MATTIS